dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

     </addons>
   </updates>

-With this response, Firefox will download Pocket 1.0 and FlyWeb 2.0 and install them into the profile directory.
+With this response, Datalus will download Pocket 1.0 and FlyWeb 2.0 and install them into the profile directory.

 The other 90% of the time, AUS sends out an empty response: